874bowen/herbeauty/README.md

 ```

 #### Ordering cart items
 Once a user has confirmed the cart items he/she can order the products.
-This is where we update the items in our cart table by marking them as ordered or simply setting is_ordered column to `true` through the `./pages/api/order-products` api endpoint.
+This is where we update the items in our cart table by marking them as ordered by simply setting is_ordered column to `true` through the `./pages/api/order-products` api endpoint.
 We also create a new order and update the order_id of the cart table with the one just obtained.

 ```javascript
 import { getXataClient } from "../../util/xata";